vladstudio/web2llm/test/fixtures/mdn.expected.md

 **Warning:** If you haven't been following along with the rest of our course, [download this example code](https://codeload.github.com/mdn/beginner-html-site-styled/zip/refs/heads/gh-pages) and use it as a starting point.

-1. Inside your `first-website` folder, create a new folder named `scripts`.
+1. Inside your `first-website` folder or the example folder you have just downloaded, create a new folder named `scripts`.

 2. Within the `scripts` folder, create a new text document called `main.js`, and save it.